Costin Miereanu

-Costin Miereanu (27 February 1943–20 August 2025) was a French composer and musicologist of Romanian birth.
+Costin Miereanu (27 February 1943 – 20 August 2025) was a French composer and musicologist of Romanian origin.

 Biography

 Miereanu was born in Bucharest in 1943.
 At the age of eleven, he enrolled in the Bucharest School of Music, where he completed six years of study in piano and chamber music.
 Following this, he balanced his time between a music academy and a standard secondary education.
 His dual studies culminated in a science baccalaureate and a degree in piano concert and teaching, after which he continued his musical journey at the Bucharest Conservatory for another six years (1960-1966), studying with Alfred Mendelsohn, Tiberiu Olah, Ștefan Niculescu, Dan Constantinescu, Myriam Marbé, Aurel Stroe, Anton Vieru, and Octavian Lazăr Cosma.
 He became accointed with composers Iancu Dumitrescu and Horațiu Rădulescu, and started to get immersed into avant-garde music and simultaneously begins his musicological career, writing articles for journals and magazines.

 Between 1967 and 1969, he was a student of Karlheinz Stockhausen, György Ligeti, and Erhard Karkoschka at the Ferienkurse für neue Musik in Darmstadt.
 In September 1968, Miereanu travelled to Paris to sign a contract with Éditions Salabert and did not return to communist Romania until after the fall and death of Nicolae Ceausescu (in December 1989).

 In Paris, his initial musical explorations led him to a course at the Groupe de Recherches Musicales and Pierre Schaeffer's class at the Conservatoire National Supérieur de Musique.
 He choose Jean-Etienne Marie’s electroacoustic class at the Schola Cantorum instead, where he studied for two years.
 In 1970, with the aid of a grant from the Cité internationale des arts, he enrolled at Vincennes University of Paris VIII, where he encountered the musicologist Daniel Charles, who became very influential to him.
 He also attended Algirdas Julien Greimas’s courses on general semantics at the École des Hautes Études en Sciences Sociales.
 While lecturing at the University of Paris VIII from 1973 and teaching at several conservatories, Miereanu pursued advanced degrees, completing a DEA with Greimas and Roland Barthes, followed by his doctoral thesis, which he defended with Greimas in 1978.
 In 1979, he successfully defended his Thèse d’Etat ès Lettres at Sorbonne University with Charles.
 In 1977, he became a French citizen.